szabgab/pydigger.com/README.md

    some other issue.

-* Go over all the packages that have dependencies and add all the dependencies to the database

 * Search should also look into keywords
 * How many times each keyword is used?
 * Report when the URL provided as GitHub repo is invalid. (e.g. returns 404)
 * Why are there maintainers where the value is "" and others where it is null ?
 * Sats: author_email (look for null, "", "UNKNOWN", in the e_mail look for strings that don't look e-mail. e.g. no @)
 * locate "keywords" fields that are not space separated lists (e.g. pyspotify-connect)
 * Code to update items
 * Have a data for "updated" when we last updated the entry

-* Show statistics about each field we show
 * List the packages that don't have a VCS listed, find out if they have VCS listed elsewhere, or if they are using some other VCS
 * Create a list of "known licenses" and the names people use to refer to each license, link to the real license.
 * Show licenses that don't fit in any of the "known licenses"